 Tom Honey is the designer and builder of the Solar Rover.
 He is a US Navy veteran with a training background in electrical engineering.
-Tom began Honey Electric Solar (HES) in 1994 to specialize in professional solar energy installations.
-As owner and operator of HES, Tom has installed and maintains hundreds of solar energy systems—both photovoltaic (PV) and solar thermal—throughout North Carolina and Virginia.
+Tom began Honey Electric Solar in 1994 to specialize in professional solar energy installations.
+As owner and operator of Honey Electric Solar, Tom has installed and maintains hundreds of solar energy systems—both photovoltaic (PV) and solar thermal—throughout North Carolina and Virginia.

 In 2009, Tom achieved the NABCEP PV installer’s certification and has recently recertified to the current NABCEP standards.
 He is an instructor at Guilford Technical Community College (GTCC) in Greensboro, North Carolina, where he currently teaches the NABCEP entry-level PV technology training course.
 The course is offered through GTCC’s Continuing Education Department and is part of the North Carolina Back-to-Work Program.

 Tom is also a PV instructor at Solar Energy International.

 Tom holds electrical contractor licenses in North Carolina and Virginia.